Innovative brands are activating employees to be storytellers.

 - Peer recommendations drive business value.
-Research from the Boston Consulting Group and the Edelman Trust Barometer are explicit when it comes to measuring trust and credibility.
+Research from the Boston Consulting Group is explicit when it comes to measuring trust and credibility.
 The data clearly shows that people trust “employees of a company,” “consumer opinions,” and “colleagues and friends” when seeking information about a product or a brand.

 - Technologists are active on social media.
 It’s a fact.
 Do a quick search on Twitter or LinkedIn for topics like DevOps, SecOps, or Digital Transformation.
 You’ll find both technical and business-focused conversations everywhere.

 - Brands are investing in employee advocacy.
 Altimeter’s 2015 State of Social Business Report revealed that “building employee advocacy” programs are becoming a high priority and strategic initiative for marketers, jumping from 13 percent to 45 percent in 2015.
 Yeah, that was 3 years ago, but that number is climbing.